 Setting up your master schedule is only half the battle—the other half is actually using it.
 If you’re not in the habit of checking your calendar daily, you might need a little push in the right direction, so after you’ve set deadlines for yourself, also set some alerts.
-A pop-up on your computer or phone can be a quick reminder of what’s coming up (check out apps like 2Do, Wunderlist, and Todoist), or, if you use a paper planner, set up visual alerts with Post-Its reminding you of what’s happening during the week ahead.
+A pop-up on your computer or phone can be a quick reminder of what’s coming up (check out an app like Todoist), or, if you use a paper planner, set up visual alerts with Post-Its reminding you of what’s happening during the week ahead.

 These alerts could include checkpoints for big deadlines (e.g., at the halfway point to your project’s due date, you could set an alarm to make sure you ask your supervisor to review a draft of your report) or just general day-to-day reminders (for example, setting alerts for Mondays and Wednesdays, so you can make sure you’re on track before you run out of time at the end of the work week).

 When you’re working on several projects at the same time, your inbox can quickly explode into an overwhelming mess of information.
 And while you can’t stop the flow of emails coming in, you can at least keep your assignments organized and separated.